cfragiadakis/Crime-Analysis-in-Chicago/README.md

 **2.6 Location analysis on a specific day**

-Proceeding with the analysis, we can become more specific and visualize the crimes that occurred a specific day, on a specific location of Chicago.
+We can become more specific and visualize the crimes that occurred a specific day, on a specific location of Chicago.
 If we group our data by date, we will find out that the date with the most crime incidents occur on 31st of May 2020 (George Floyd protests).
 We can choose one of the 77 community areas, we will pick for this example Near West Side.

 <img src="https://user-images.githubusercontent.com/72870088/212920038-1c4dcf29-421f-45a2-b5a9-10aecd6c0be7.PNG" width="600" height= "328.5" alt="Image Alt Text">